 We’re changing how we power our cars, trucks, buses, and trains and creating solutions to move more people in fewer vehicles – all to slash New England’s carbon pollution and make transportation equitable for all.

 It’s time for a major shift in how we think about transportation – away from policies that favor cars and highways and towards cleaner, more efficient, and socially just alternatives.

-CLF is working across New England to inject smarter, climate-friendly, and socially just criteria into transportation planning processes.
-We’re actively advocating for aggressive investment in rail and public tranportation – and fighting to make sure that the public transit options we do have are affordable, reliable, and safe for those of us who depend on it most.
+First, CLF works across New England to inject smarter, climate-friendly, and socially just criteria into transportation planning processes.
+We’re actively advocating for aggressive investment in rail and public transit – and pushing to make sure that the public transit options we do have are affordable, reliable, and safe for those who depend on them the most.

-At the same time, we’re looking at how communities are built and designed, promoting smart-growth policies that emphasize compact, mixed-use neighborhoods in our urban areas – because when homes, schools, jobs, and shopping are all close by, we can drive less and walk or bike more, creating healthy, vibrant neighborhoods for all.
+And finally, we look at how communities are built and designed.
+We promote smart-growth policies that emphasize transit-oriented, mixed-use neighborhoods that prevent displacement in our urban areas.
+Because when homes, schools, jobs, and shopping are all close by, we can drive less and walk or bike more, creating healthy, vibrant neighborhoods for all.

-CLF is playing a leading role across New England in creating a new model for transportation and challenging outdated ways of thinking about what makes a community a great place to live.
+CLF plays a leading role across New England in creating a new model for transportation and challenging outdated ways of thinking about what makes a community a safe, affordable, and great place to live.